andywer/threads.js/README.md

 ### spawn()

-The return value of `add()` in the master code depends on the `add()` return value in the worker:
+The `hashPassword()` function in the master code proxies the call to the `hashPassword()` function in the worker:

-If the function returns a promise or an observable then you can just use the return value as such in the master code.
+If the worker function returns a promise or an observable then you can just use the return value as such in the master code.
 If the function returns a primitive value, expect the master function to return a promise resolving to that value.

 ### expose()